chitkarian-19/K-th-Largest-Sum-Contiguous-Subarray/README.md

 If we use min heap then TC: 0(n^2logk)
                         SC: O(k)

 If we use sorting with a list TC: 0(n^2logn)
                               SC: 0(n)

-Here is the approach that i am goint to share for the reference
+Here is the approach that I am going to share for the reference

 ```````
 class Solution {